puppetlabs/puppet-docs/source/puppet/latest/types/file.md

 something like an out-of-band rsync task to synchronize the content on all masters.

-Enabling and using the backup option, and by extension the filebucket resource, requires appropriate planning and management to ensure that sufficient disk space is available for the file backups.
+> **Note**: Enabling and using the backup option, and by extension the filebucket resource, requires appropriate planning and management to ensure that sufficient disk space is available for the file backups.
 Generally, you can implement this using one of the following two options:

-- Restrict the directory to a maximum size after which the oldest items are removed.
   - Use a `find` command and `crontab` entry to retain only the last X days of file backups.
 For example:

   ```
-  find /opt/puppetlabs/server/data/puppetserver/bucket -type f -mtime +45 -atime +45
-  -print0 | xargs -0 rm
+  find /opt/puppetlabs/server/data/puppetserver/bucket -type f -mtime +45 -atime +45 -print0 | xargs -0 rm
   ```

+  - Restrict the directory to a maximum size after which the oldest items are removed.

 Default: `puppet`